valoTools/.github/profile/README.md

 # Welcome to the ValoTools Organization!

-Welcome to the official GitHub organization ValoTools!
-We specialize in creating powerful and user-friendly Discord bots that enhance your Valorant experience.
+This organisation contain tools that enhance your Valorant experience.
 Our bots are designed to provide valuable features such as shop updates, player statistics, and more.
-Whether you're a casual player or a competitive enthusiast, our bots have something to offer you.

 ## Our Bots